Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 Also, say goodbye to drying alcohol-based toners!
 These not only remove skin oils but also encourage the evaporation of water too.
 Just to make it more confusing, not everything with the word ‘alcohol’ is drying.
 Bad alcohols include: isopropyl alcohol, denatured alcohol.
 Good alcohols include: cetyl alcohol, stearyl alcohol.
 These are actually emollients in disguise.
 A rule of thumb is, a good toner should not smell like alcohol vapor or a cleaning product, should not dry on contact, nor should it sting or burn.
 And generally, avoid products marketed around ‘anti-acne’, astringent, or mattifying properties etc.

-Add some hydration (quickly!)
+Add back some hydration (quickly!)

 The secondary reason why we don’t want to remove oils above is because they maintain hydration aka. water.